Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/21_firstrun.md

         }
         ```

-        Save your file and run the pipeline:
+        - Save the  file and run the pipeline:

         ```bash
         nextflow run main.nf -profile slurm
         ```